Innovation

 Christian Doppler Labor

-Lenzing partners with two Christian Doppler labs − at TU Vienna and at BOKU Tulln − to research circular economy solutions and sustainable cellulose-based materials.
+Lenzing partners with two Christian Doppler labs − at TU Vienna and at BOKU Tulln − to research circular economy solutions and cellulose-based materials.

 “Lenzinger Berichte” in Chemical Abstracts